jhvanderschee/hugocodex/content/en/products/beer.md

 weight: 3
 ---

 I like beer a lot!
-IPA, Guinness, Stout, craft beers... and I love to try new ones.
-Buy me half-a-pint to get going or a pint to get a good buzz.
+IPA, Guinness, stout, craft beers... and I love to try new ones.
+Buy me half a pint to get going or a pint to get a good buzz.